 Mooney would talk about battlefields, Weiner about storms and big waves in the ocean, Ryman about being in the right light.
 And I understood what they meant.
 If I believe in my own potential, regardless of pandemics, or cultural or financial crises, it is thanks to them.
 When Ryman died I concentrated on my project HEXAGONS, which focuses on how artists can persevere even in the most extreme conditions.

 Do you want to step on me?
 Go ahead, because with that I’ll make an art piece.
 This is how I began to place 24 carat gold hexagons around the globe, marking locations and individuals who inspired me and could inspire others; as if metaphorically I had melted my previous installations of golden shirts and poured them inside hexagonal honey bees’ panels.
 Somehow I wanted to pollinate culture and don’t give up.
-Deep inside I wanted them to be proud.
+Deep inside I wanted them to be proud of me.

 Mooney, Weiner and Ryman had at their homes installations of my golden shirts.
 Weiner had his shirt placed above his working table.
 Mooney talked about living hanging by a thread.
 What’s important is asking questions, not answering them, they used to say.

 It is in their memory that I keep working while leaving space for interpretation, and searching for artists who believe in the power of their own potential.
 Because artists supporting artists is the essence of Culture.

 *Thank you to both Snap Editions and writer Cristen Hemingway Jaynes for generously editing Gema Alava’s text in honor of Mooney, Weiner and Ryman, and their support towards artists and writers.